Boukos/MIDS-W205/exercise_1/loading_and_modelling/readme.md

 1. What hospitals are models of high-quality care?
 That is, which hospitals have the most consistently high scores for a variety of procedures.

  Answering this question requires two entities: hospitals and procedures, and the relationship between them is that hospitals perform procedures.
 One hospital may perform many procedures.
 The primary keys for these entities are *hospital_id* and *procedure_id*, respectively.
 The procedures table contains the foreign key *hospital_id* which allows the connection of these tables.
+Moreover, procedures can be differentiated by care type, that is, if they are due to readmissions or performed as timely and effective care.

 2. What states are models of high-quality care?